ddobrin/ddobrin.github.io/_posts/2024/07/06/2024-07-06-Long-document-summarization-techniques-Java-with-Gemini-models.md

 * Stuffing is applicable only as long as the entire document content can fit into the LLM context window
 ## #2: Map-Reduce

-Map-reduce is more intricate than prompt stuffing and implements a multi-stage summarization, as you split the document into smaller (optionally overlapping) segments, summarize each segment in parallel, then summarize the individual summaries in a second and final step.
+Map-reduce is more intricate than prompt stuffing and implements a multi-stage summarization, as you split the document into smaller (optionally overlapping) chunks, summarize each chunk in parallel, then summarize the individual summaries in a second and final step.

-In this method, you need to prepare two user prompt templates, one for the initial segment summarization step and another for the final combine step.
+In this method, you need to prepare two user prompt templates, one for the initial chunk summarization step and another for the final combine step.
 The system instructions remain the same across all LLM calls.

-#### Splitting the text and summarizing individual segments (the "map" step)
+#### Splitting the text and summarizing individual chunks (the "map" step)
 You'll be using the following @UserMessage:
 ```java
 public interface ChunkSummarizationAssistant {